frknltrk/eksiseyler_api/README.md

 - `app`: Name of your app.
 - `primary_region`: Example set to `'ams'` for Amsterdam.

-Refer to the [Fly.io configuration documentation](https://fly.io/docs/reference/configuration/) for more details.
+Refer to the [Crontab with Supercronic](https://fly.io/docs/blueprints/supercronic/) and [App configuration (fly.toml)](https://fly.io/docs/reference/configuration/) for more details.

 ## License